maiziezhoulab/Bfimpute/README.md

 ### with labels instead of clustering
-If the labeled cell type is given as it is now, we can use them to replace clustering step with more accuracy:
+If the labeled cell type is given as it is now, we can use them to replace clustering step and gain more accuracy:
 ```R
 counts_imputed <- Bfimpute(counts, ccluster = "labeled", label = cell_type, ncores = 5)
 ```